 Andrew has been Chief Executive June 2015.
 As part of this role he is also a Commissioner of the Crown Estates Paving Commission, and a member of the Exhibition Road Cultural Group, Film London Executive Task Force and GLA Sports Stakeholder forum.
 Previously he held roles at Ofcom, Department for Culture, Media and Sport and the Foreign Office.
 He worked on the London 2012 Olympics and Paralympics for 10 years.
 Earlier in his career he was Private Secretary to the Secretary of State for Culture, Media and Sport.

-Liz Mullins - Director of Communications, Commercial and Events
+Liz Mullins - Director of Commercial

 Liz joined The Royal Parks in 2008 to lead its programme for the London 2012 Olympic and Paralympic Games, with Royal Parks hosting 11 Olympic and Paralympic sporting competitions.
 Liz joined the Cabinet Office in 2001, on secondment from the private sector, working on projects to reduce regulatory burdens in the public sector, and then establishing and running a Prime Minister-chaired Cabinet Committee on Better Regulation, before moving to work in the Government Olympic Executive.
 Prior to that Liz spent 10 years in the hospitality industry.